septa-ma/Django-GraphQL-Authentication/README.md

             - for model_name, model in app.models.items():
             - admin.site.register(model)
     - 2- for making connection beetwen auth with jwt and graphql we need to add this list "JWT_ALLOW_ANY_CLASSES": [ ... ].
-        - add every auth mutations we want to use in this list.
+        - first add every auth mutations we want to use in this list.
+        - then import mutations from graphql_auth in schema and making queries and mutations.